This Looks Like That... Does it? Shortcomings of Latent Space Prototype Interpretability in Deep Networks: Preliminaries

 \subsection{Compression and other artefacts}

-In the experiments of Section~\ref{sec:JPEG}, we investigate the robustness of ProtoPNet's interpretation mechanism against common file format artefacts.
-Specifically, we study JPEG compression, which is a lossy image compression format that introduces compression artefacts \cite{Penn92}.
-We choose these artefacts for our experiment for their convenience.
-However, we suspect that our results, which indicate that ProtoPNets can fail to convey their reasoning, also apply to other variants of noise (like Rayleigh in MRI- or speckle in ultrasound imaging \cite{dietrichMRI2008, goyalBiomedPharmaJournal2018}).
-While it has been noted before that neural networks are not robust to compression artefacts in classification settings \cite{hendrycksICLR2019} we are unaware of any prior results on their impacts on prototype-based interpretability mechanisms.
+In Section~\ref{sec:JPEG}, we investigate the robustness of ProtoPNet's interpretation mechanism against common file format artefacts.
+Specifically, we study JPEG compression, a lossy image compression format \cite{Penn92}.
+We choose these artefacts for their convenience.
+However, we suspect that our results, which indicate that ProtoPNets can fail to convey their reasoning, also apply to other noises (like Rayleigh in MRI or speckle in ultrasound imaging \cite{dietrichMRI2008, goyalBiomedPharmaJournal2018}).
+While it has been noted before that neural networks are not robust to compression artefacts in classification settings \cite{hendrycksICLR2019}, we are unaware of any prior results on their impacts on prototype-based interpretability mechanisms.